Garuda Indonesia: Destinations

-In August 2018, Garuda Indonesia announced that the airline will end flights to London Heathrow by October, although it then resumed flights on December with a dual-class Boeing 777-300ER on the same year.
+In August 2018, Garuda Indonesia announced that the airline would end flights to London Heathrow by October, although it then resumed flights in December with a dual-class Boeing 777-300ER in the same year.
 2019 marked further adjustments to Garuda's flight to London Heathrow as the airline announced a Jakarta-London Heathrow, London Heathrow-Denpasar routing.

 Codeshare agreements and alliances

 Codesharing has allowed Garuda Indonesia to expand services into Western Europe and the Middle East.
-In 2009, Garuda Indonesia expressed an interest in joining the SkyTeam airline alliance, which would make it the second airline in Southeast Asia to join after Vietnam Airlines.
+In 2009, Garuda Indonesia expressed an interest in joining the SkyTeam airline alliance, which would make it the second airline in Southeast Asia to participate after Vietnam Airlines.
 Membership would open SkyTeam's network to Indonesian, Australian, and New Zealand markets, which it lacked connectivity to.
 In December 2009, three SkyTeam members – Korean Air, KLM, and Delta Air Lines (China Airlines joined as fourth member to support Garuda after its 2011 SkyTeam inclusion) – committed to supporting Garuda Indonesia to join SkyTeam.
 This made Garuda Indonesia eligible to apply for membership in the alliance.
 On 23 November 2010, Garuda Indonesia signed an agreement to join SkyTeam.
 However instead of the usual 18–24 months to complete membership formalities, shortcomings with its IT system delayed Garuda's entry.
-After a 40-month process, the airline eventually became the 20th member of the alliance on 5 March 2014, some two years after the original target date.
+After a 40-month process, the airline eventually became the 20th member of the alliance on 5 March 2014, two years after the original target date.

+Outside of its SkyTeam partnership, Garuda Indonesia has partnered with various airlines over the years: